FederatedAI/FATE/doc/api/session_api.md

 mapPartitions(func)
 ```

-Return a new Table by applying a function to each partition of this Table.
+Returns a new Table by applying a function to each partition of this Table.

 In-place computing does not apply.